alxmrs/website/_posts/2018-09-02-in-defense-of-interruptions.md

 If some or all of these approaches are employed, then the current state of the program is all the context that is needed to get back your train of thought.

-## Robustness to Interruptions is Comorbid with Rapid Adaptation

-Writing code is half of software.
-The other half is reading it.
-A totally valid skill worth fine-tuning is the ability to understand *just* enough of a thing and intentionally ignore the rest.

-If you've just started a project, or joined a team with a small codebase, it's reasonable to expect that you can understand it all before contributing to it.
-This is quite often not the situation developers find themselves in:
-Most companies and teams maintain legacy systems that can be millions of lines of code.
-Not all of these codebases follow best practices and design.
-It's up to the developer to be able to quickly navigate unexplored territory, diagnose the situation, and contribute a fix.